tuub/kitodo-mediaserver/doc/Configuration-file.md

 The Mediaserver uses multiple configuration files.
 Only [default.yml](https://github.com/tuub/kitodo-mediaserver/blob/master/kitodo-mediaserver-core/src/main/resources/config/default.yml) is provided by the Mediaserver itself.
 It contains default values and should not be modified.
 In the optional *local.yml* you can set your configuration.
 And in the optional *secrets.yml* you can save usernames, passwords and other secret tokens that should not be stored in Git.

+It is recommended to save the configuration files (*local.yml*, *secrets.yml*) next to your CLI JAR file.
+Thus the CLI application will find this file without any further parameters.

 The configuration files are in [YAML](https://en.wikipedia.org/wiki/YAML) format.

 ## Database configuration